jackmaden/philosophybreak/src/pages/articles/why-death-is-nothing-to-fear-lucretius-epicureanism/index.md

 Besides, by prolonging life we subtract nothing from the time when we shall be dead.
 As Lucretius frankly puts it:

->“No matter how many generations you live through, the same eternal death is still waiting, and someone who ends life as the sun goes down today will have just as long a period of non-existence as one who died many months and years before.”
+>No matter how many generations you live through, the same eternal death is still waiting, and someone who ends life as the sun goes down today will have just as long a period of non-existence as one who died many months and years before.

 Mortality is part of our nature.
 We wouldn’t expect a flower to live forever — and in fact its beauty in full-bloom, we might argue, is only magnified by its artful impermanence.